-The owner or operator shall make available upon request by the Department the following:
+The owner or operator shall make available upon request by the Department any information related to a site, including, but not limited to, the information as set forth at Reg.
+21.701 above. the following:

-- (A) A copy of the inspection, including results of bulk sample analysis, air monitoring data, - (B) A copy of the NOI or any revised NOI submitted in compliance with this regulation and the attached order of any State or local government official ordering the demolition of a facility due to structural unsoundness and danger of imminent collapse if applicable, - (C) A copy of the project design, and - (D) Certifications and licenses of personnel participating in demolition, renovation, or response actions.
+- (A) A copy of the inspection, including results of bulk sample analysis, air monitoring data, - (B) A copy of the NOI or any revised NOI submitted in compliance with this regulation and the attached order of any State or local government official ordering the demolition of a facility due to structural unsoundness and danger of imminent collapse if applicable,

+- (C) A copy of the project design, and - (D) Certifications and licenses of personnel participating in demolition, renovation, or response actions.